JHNUL/twodo-app/twodo-server/README.md

 ### Option 1: Docker

 Running the application from a ready-built container gets rid of the need to install any application-specific dependencies locally.
-What is needed is the docker container runtime for your platform.
-Install instructions are found at the [docker website](https://docs.docker.com/get-docker/).
+You only need the docker container runtime for your platform.
+Instructions how to install can be found at the [docker website](https://docs.docker.com/get-docker/).

 Steps:
 1) Install docker as instructed at the website, check that it works.